Bertelsmann at a Glance

 Description of the Business

 Bertelsmann operates in the core business fields of media, services and education in around 50 countries worldwide.
 The geographic core markets are Western Europe – in particular, Germany, France and the United Kingdom – and the United States.
-In addition, Bertelsmann is strengthening its involvement in growth markets such as Brazil, India and China.
-The Bertelsmann divisions are RTL Group (entertainment), Penguin Random House (books), BMG (music), Arvato Group (services), Bertelsmann Marketing Services (direct marketing and print activities), Bertelsmann Education Group (education) and Bertelsmann Investments (international network of funds).
+In addition, Bertelsmann is active in Brazil, India and China.
+The Bertelsmann divisions are RTL Group (entertainment), Penguin Random House (books), BMG (music), Arvato Group (services), Bertelsmann Marketing Services (direct marketing and printing activities), Bertelsmann Education Group (education) and Bertelsmann Investments (venture capital activities and Bertelsmann Next growth area).

 Organizational Structure

 Bertelsmann SE & Co.
 KGaA is a capital market-oriented but unlisted partnership limited by shares.
-As a Group holding company, it exercises central corporate functions.
-Its internal corporate management and reporting follow the Group’s organizational structure, which consists of the operating divisions and Corporate.
+As a group holding company, it exercises key corporate functions such as the definition and further development of group strategy, capital allocation, financing and management.
+Internal corporate management and reporting follow the Group’s organizational structure, which consists of the operating divisions and Corporate.

 Strategy